Different species of mosquito are attracted to varying kairomones so a strategy in one place may not work in another.

 O – Odours, bodily or otherwise like certain kairomones and perfumes are strong attractants.
 Therefore washing thoroughly which includes exfoliating with a loofah and using incognito® hair & body wash is essential to minimise your attractiveness to biting & stinging insects.

 A – Apply incognito® spray, roll-on or suncream & reapply when necessary.

 K – Keep away from stagnant water.

 Always sleep under a good quality impregnated mosquito net and prepare it before you go out for the evening.
-Avoid emitting carbon dioxide, for example, by burning a candle as this invites insects in, burn Java citronella oil in an oil burner or citronella incense sticks instead.
+Avoid emitting carbon dioxide, for example, by burning a candle, burn Java citronella oil in an oil burner or citronella incense sticks instead.

-Spray incognito® on and around your door before entering as mosquitoes often lay in wait on the outside of doors and windows and this simple procedure helps to keep them out of your dwelling.
+Spray incognito® on and around your door before entering to keep insects out of your dwelling.
+Mosquitoes often lay in wait on the outside of doors and windows.

-Wrap laundry up in plastic bags or other airtight containers and keep all luggage closed!
+Wrap laundry in plastic bags or other airtight container and keep all luggage closed.
 Stay in screened accommodation or other safe refuges, where possible.

 Avoid all fragrances.
 Some, such as lavender actually attract insects – just look closely at a lavender bush!
 Be aware that most toiletries and sunscreens along with most fabric softeners contain scent.
 Be aware of your odour output.

 Use incognito® soaps to be fully camouflaged.
 Nearly all ordinary soaps contain insect attractants making it very hard to avoid mosquito bites.

-A lot of mosquitoes zero in on the ears, wrists and ankles because this is where the skin is thinner and blood vessels are nearer the surface; which is one of the reasons women generally get bitten more than men.
-So, it is a good idea to wash with incognito® soaps or incognito® Hair & Body Wash, then spray and or use our moisturiser.
-Always use the spray last.
+A lot of mosquitoes zero in on the ears, wrists and ankles because this is where the skin is thinner and blood vessels are nearer the surface, this is one of the reasons why women generally get bitten more than men.
+Make sure to pay particular attention to these points when applying repellent.